benja0x40/Tightrope/README.md

-`Tightrope` is an R package for the normalization and representation of ChIP-seq enrichments relative to the experimental background (e.g. input DNA or ChIP-seq performed with IgG or in KO conditions), providing an empirical solution to the challenging task of estimating normalization factors in conditions involving global variations of chromatin marks.
+`Tightrope` is an R package for the normalization and representation of ChIP-seq enrichments relative to the experimental background (e.g. input DNA, ChIP-seq performed with IgG or in KO conditions), providing an empirical solution to the challenging task of estimating normalization factors in conditions involving global variations of chromatin marks.

-Accurate normalization of such experiments is increasingly needed in the field of chromatin genomics and knowing that basic sequencing depth normalization (*i.e.* RPM) can be dramatically erroneous, this situation led to the recent introduction of spike-in protocols[<sup>1, 2, 3, 4</sup>](#1) proposing an experimental solution to ChIP-seq normalization issues.
+Accurate normalization of such experiments is increasingly needed in the field of chromatin genomics.
+Knowing that basic sequencing depth normalization (*i.e.* RPM) can be dramatically erroneous, this situation led to the recent introduction of spike-in protocols[<sup>1-4</sup>](#1) proposing an experimental solution to ChIP-seq normalization issues.
 Seeking an alternative strategy due to reliability concerns with spike-in results while we were studying H3K27me3 profiles in a cellular model of DIPG[<sup>5</sup>](#5), we designed a naive computational approach named Background Read Density (BRD).
-After our initial validation and application of the BRD normalization for H3K27me3, we introduced several key improvements to achieve accurate normalizations with various experimental setups and chromatin marks.
+After our initial validation and successful application of the BRD normalization for H3K27me3, we introduced several key improvements to achieve accurate normalizations with various experimental setups and chromatin marks.
 We are currently working on the manuscript describing the BRD method and presenting comparative analyses between spike-in and BRD normalizations for different datasets[<sup>6</sup>](#6).

-Documentation and source code examples showing how to use functions available in the `Tightrope` package to normalize a ChIP-seq dataset with the BRD method can be found in the package vignettes and the reference manual.
+Documentation and source code examples showing how to use `Tightrope` to normalize a ChIP-seq dataset with the BRD method can be found in the package vignettes and the reference manual.

-### Main features
+#### Main features

-* Generation of ChIP-seq read count matrixes from mapped reads (bam files)
+* Generation of read count matrixes from mapped reads (bam files)
-* Estimation of ChIP-seq normalization factors with the BRD method
+* Estimation of ChIP-seq normalization factors with the BRD method[<sup>5, 6</sup>](#5)
-* Density plots for read counts and ChIP-seq enrichment distributions
+* Density plots for read count distributions

 ### Installation